sean85914/arduino_sensors/weight_sensor/README.md

 This is the value you should call set_scale() with

 ## Filtering
-I use one-dimension Kalamn filter with no command term to filter my data
+I use one-dimension Kalman filter with no command term to filter my data
 Model:
 State:   x_t = x_t-1 + noise noise~ N(0, r)
 Measure: z_t = z_t-1 + noise noise~ N(0, q)